armel/DRADIS/README.md

 **Many thanks to them and all my [donors](#donations)🙏🏻**

-This project is a little [HAL9000](https://en.wikipedia.org/wiki/HAL_9000) simulator on M5Stack.
+This project is a little [DRADIS](https://en.battlestarwikiclone.org/wiki/DRADIS) simulator on M5Stack.
 Use cases ?
 None !
-It's just for fun 😎 The challenge was to store 60 small videos directly in Flash memory.
-Special thanks to [Tobozo](https://twitter.com/TobozoTagada) for his [ESP32-targz](https://github.com/tobozo/ESP32-targz) library.
-It was a great help, so thank you dude 🤗
+It's just for fun 😎

 # Usage

 Use left and right buttons to adjust brightness.
-Use the middle button to hear HAL9000.
+Use the middle button to hear [Cylon Eye Scanner](https://www.youtube.com/watch?v=dv3dUc_G4a0) and change theme (Grey, Blue, Sepia).

-You can optimize video loading times by using a simple micro SD card formatted in FAT32.
-After each decompression, the uncompressed video file will be saved on the SD card (in the `/HAL9000` folder).
-This uncompressed video file will be used for the next time.

 # Compilation